Skip to content

 5. All overnight student travel participation is strictly optional.
 Students who, for any reason, do not participate in activity travel shall not be penalized.
 Nonparticipation shall not impact grades or the student's status in the class or organization.

-6. Advisers may not use an excessive amount of class/instructional time to plan and promote the trip.
+6. Advisors may not use an excessive amount of class/instructional time to plan and promote the trip.
 The trip may only be advertised and promoted to Jordan School District students.

 7. Jordan District schools shall not sponsor activity travel for post-graduate students such as graduation trips, music tours, etc.